 programs Educational Opportunities and Investments

 Texas is taking a bold step to expand educational opportunities.
-In 2025, the Legislature created the Education Savings Account (ESA) Program to give parents the freedom to choose the best path for their child’s future.
-Beginning in the 2026–27 school year, funds will be made available to children accepted into the program that can be used for private school tuition, educational expenses for home-schoolers, tutoring, career and technical education programs and more.
+In 2025, the Legislature created an education savings account program, formally named the Texas Education Freedom Accounts (TEFA) program, to give parents the freedom to choose the best path for their child’s future.
+Beginning in the 2026–27 school year, funds will be made available to children accepted into the program that can be used for private school tuition, educational expenses for homeschoolers, tutoring, career and technical education programs and more.
 It’s an exciting new chapter for education in Texas — designed to put parents in the driver’s seat.

 Check out our list of frequently asked questions, which will be updated regularly as the program develops.